NielDuysters/arti-chat/README.md

 - npm ([install guide](https://nodejs.org/en/download/))

 ### Installation script

+### ⚠️ macOS bug: App keeps loading

+Depending on your system's security settings the app is not allowed to launch the daemon or access the system's keyring to store a key for database encryption.

+Temporary workaround:
+- Execute command `arti-chat-daemon-bin` in your terminal (installed during install script) and open UI.
+- Execute `pkill arti-chat-daemon-bin` to kill the daemon.

 Execute the following command in your terminal to run [`developer-install.sh`](developer-install.sh) which is a Bash script.